Kyle Schwarber: International career

 On December 6, 2022, the United States national baseball team announced that Schwarber had committed to play in the 2023 World Baseball Classic.
 During Team USA's first game of the tournament on March 11, 2023, against Great Britain, Schwarber hit a three-run home run to aid in a 6–1 victory.
+He also homered off Yu Darvish against Japan in the final.